cavaliba/cmt_monitor/docs/docs/config.md

 Scope: global, check

-Values : line of tagname blank separated, with optional =value for each tag
+Values : line of tag names, blankspace separated, with optional =value for each tag

 Default : none